aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 arn:aws:iam::$AWS_ACCOUNT_ID:role/EKSDevelopers                                                    developer                               view
 ```

-In the next example, the groups are `system:bootstrappers` and `system:nodes`, which is mapped to the IAM Role assigned to the Managed Node Group Instance Profile.
+In the next example, the groups are `system:bootstrappers` and `system:nodes`git , which is mapped to the IAM Role assigned to the Managed Node Group Instance Profile.

 ```yaml
     - "groups":